nestdotland/docs/docs/api/queries.md

 #### `user`

-> Query a particular package by their nest.land api key.
+> Query a particular package by their Nest.land api key.

 |param|description|
 |---|---|